MEDITATION: A GENTLE GUIDE TO INNER AWARENESS, CALM, AND WELL‑BEING

 Types of Meditation

-There are many approaches to meditation, but most fall into three broad categories.
+Most meditation approaches fall into three broad categories.

 Concentration Meditation

-Concentration meditation involves focusing attention on a single object, sound, sensation, or phrase.
-Examples include focusing on the breath, a candle flame, a mantra, or a meaningful word such as peace or love.
+Focusing attention on a single object, sound, sensation, or phrase.
+Examples: breath, candle flame, mantra, meaningful word.

 Contemplation Meditation